-Tenured and tenure-track faculty members in Division III (Natural Sciences) and IV (Engineering) are invited to submit proposals limited to one proposal per faculty member.
-Other things being equal, preference will be given to faculty members who did not receive funding in previous rounds of this competition.
+Tenured and tenure-track faculty members in Division III (Natural Sciences) and IV (Engineering) are invited to submit proposals, limited to one proposal per faculty member.

 Proposal Preparation Instructions

 Applications should be brief, no more than two pages.
 Applications must include a brief budget statement.

 Important: Separate from your application in InfoReady, you must email a letter of intent (LOI) between you and your proposed corporate collaborator.
 This letter should explain the company’s interest in your proposed work and indicate their level of commitment should the project be funded.
 This letter must be emailed to Michael Hodges at: m[email protected].
 This letter must be received no later than Monday, February 12, 2024.

 Corporate awards can have indirect cost implications for the awardee.
 Specifically, if Innovation Fund for Industrial Collaborations matching corporate funding is received as a gift, then overhead costs are not charged.
 However, if the corporate match comes to the University as a sponsored research grant, then indirect cost charges will be applied.
 If you have questions about this, please consult your departmental grants manager or Michael Hodges at [email protected].

 Applications are to be submitted online using the InfoReady Review platform.
 To begin your application, click the Apply button at the top right of this page.
 You can save a draft of your proposal as you work on it and share the application with collaborators if you wish.